Thomas-Browne/voxp/README.md

 ## Usage

-Here is an example of how to use the `assign.majority` function:
+Here is an example of how to use the `assign.Majority` function:

 ``` r
 library(voxp)